ethereum/devp2p/discv5/discv5-theory.md

 ### Maintaining the local record

 Participants should update their record, increase the sequence number and sign a new version of the record whenever their information changes.
-This especially important for changes to the node's IP address and port.
+This is especially important for changes to the node's IP address and port.
 Implementations should determine the external endpoint (the Internet-facing IP address and port on which the node can be reached) and include it in their record.